 Italian artist Medardo Rosso (1858–1928) is hailed as the pioneer of modern sculpture.
 At the crossroads of two centuries, Rosso stands as the forefather of Futurism and as influencer of the libertarian art movements of the 1960s.

-The Museum of Fine Arts Ghent’s exhibition sheds light on the creative process of one of the major figures of late 19th- early 20th-century art.
-Rosso’s work has not been shown in Belgium since 1909.
+The exhibition in the Museum of Fine Arts Ghent (MSK) shed light on the creative process of one of the major figures of late 19th- early 20th-century art.
+Rosso’s work had not been shown in Belgium since 1909.